-We hereby consent to the incorporation by reference in this Registration Statement on Form S-4 of Range Resources Corporation and in the accompanying joint proxy statement/prospectus (collectively, the "Registration Statement") of the Range Resources Corporation Annual Report on Form 10-K for the year ended December 31, 2015, which uses the name Wright & Company, Inc., refers to Wright & Company, Inc., and includes information from our report prepared for Range Resources Corporation.
+We hereby consent to the incorporation by reference in this Amendment No. 1 to Registration Statement on Form S-4/A of Range Resources Corporation and in the accompanying joint proxy statement/prospectus (collectively, the "Registration Statement") of the Range Resources Corporation Annual Report on Form 10-K for the year ended December 31, 2015, which uses the name Wright & Company, Inc., refers to Wright & Company, Inc., and includes information from our report prepared for Range Resources Corporation.
 We further consent to the use of our name in the "Experts" section of the Registration Statement.

-WRIGHT & COMPANY, INC.

-TX Firm Registration No. F-12302
+Wright & Company, Inc. TX Reg.
+No. F-12302

 By: /s/ D. Randall Wright

-D. Randall Wright, President
+D. Randall Wright

+President

-Brentwood, Tennessee June 10, 2016
+Brentwood, Tennessee July 14, 2016